davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

         * For the security questions, use a random password generator for the answers and store them securely.
             * To avoid the security questions requirement, instead leave the password **blank** during setup, and create one after first boot.
 You will find it in Settings > Accounts > Sign-in options > Password.
 You can make the required password hint a single space " " to represent empty.
     * **Privacy settings:** Toggle each option off and select **Accept**.
-11. **If you skipped the OOBE password screen to avoid filling in security questions, you must set a password.
-Settings > Accounts > Sign-in options > Password.
-Store it within your password manager.**
+11. **If you skipped the OOBE password screen to avoid filling in security questions, you must set a password.** You can add one by going to Settings > Accounts > Sign-in options > Password.
+Store it within your password manager.
 ---
 ## 4.0 Post-Installation Hardening and Configuration
 > **IMPORTANT:** Do not connect the machine to the network until this phase is complete.
 All required drivers and tools should be downloaded on a separate, trusted computer and transferred via USB.

+1. Now that Windows is installed, boot into BIOS and set the boot order so that your primary internal boot drive is first.
+(Disable network boot, boot from USB, etc.)

 ### 4.1 Firmware and Drivers
-1.  **Update Firmware:** Download and install the latest system BIOS and any other available firmware updates if available (TPM module, Thunderbolt controller, etc.).
+1.  **Update Firmware:** Download and install the latest system BIOS and any other available firmware updates (TPM module, Thunderbolt controller, etc.).
 2.  **Install Drivers:** Download and install the latest official chipset, graphics, and network drivers from the manufacturer's website.
 3.  **Check Device Manager:** Right-click the Start button, select **Device Manager**, and look for any devices with a yellow exclamation mark.
 Obtain any missing drivers from official sources and install them.